 And of the cup of wine, Yeshua changed the liturgy to say, “This is my blood of the New Covenant,” [the Brit Hadashah in Hebrew, fulfilling Jeremiah 31:31], which is poured out for many for the forgiveness of sins.”
 He said he would not drink it again until this seder would be changed into the Marriage Supper of the Lamb.

-Thus the Passover seder will undergo two glorious changes: the meal commemorating Israel’s exodus from Egypt was changed to the Lord’s Supper commemorating our exit from sin and ultimately to the Marriage Supper of the Lamb, when God’s eternal purposes will be victoriously culminated.
+Thus the meal commemorating Israel’s exodus from Egypt was changed to the Lord’s Supper to remember his death and to commemorate our exit from sin, and ultimately it will become the Marriage Supper of the Lamb, when God’s eternal purposes will be victoriously culminated.

 At Yeshua’s table in the Upper Room, all of this would not be easily digested, spiritually speaking.
 His words were all so new and radical, yet it was the plan of God from the foundation of the world.
 All his sufferings were the expression of love to his people and concern for their welfare and redemption.

 Clarke’s Commentary on the Bible also explains the dimension of love underscoring the Lord’s thoughts when he said, “With desire I have desired:” “Our Lord’s meaning seems to be, that, having purposed to redeem a lost world by his blood, he ardently longed for the time in which he was to offer himself up.
 Such love did the holy Jesus bear to the human race.
 This eucharistic passover was celebrated once, by way of anticipation, before the bloody sacrifice of the victim of salvation, and before the deliverance it was appointed to commemorate; as the figurative passover had been likewise once celebrated before the going out of Egypt, and the deliverance of God’s chosen people.”